Home > Travel information > Travel for animals > PetSafe frequently asked questions

 - What can I include in my pet's kennel?

-Toys or medications of any kind are not permitted in pet kennels.
+Toys or medications of any kind are not permitted in or on the roof of pet kennels.
 Items that can be securely attached to the outside of your pet's kennel include: less than one pound of food, one leash and one collar.
-Place some type of absorbent material on the bottom of the kennel (towel, blanket, black and white newspaper, etc.).
-The kennel must also have two dishes that attach to the inside door of the kennel for feeding and providing water to your pet if necessary.
+Place some type of absorbent material on the bottom of the kennel (towel, blanket, shredded black-and-white printed newspaper, etc.).
+The kennel must also have two dishes (one for food and one for water) attached to the inside of the kennel, which must also be accessible from outside of the kennel so they can be filled without opening the kennel door.
+If maintenance medication is necessary en route (e.g., during an overnight kenneling), please arrange to send the medication directly to the kennel company.
+It cannot be taped to the crate.
+If you have questions about sending a shipment to a kenneling company, please contact us using the form on the PetSafe contact information page.

 - What can I do to prepare my pet for its trip?

 One of the most important steps you can take to ease the stress of travel for your pet is to make sure it becomes familiar with its kennel.
 Purchase the kennel as far in advance as possible.
-Veterinarians recommend leaving the kennel door open in the house with an old sock, treats or familiar objects inside so that your pet may spend time near the kennel and perhaps venture inside on its own.
-Since it is important that your pet be as relaxed as possible during the flight, familiarization with the kennel is essential.
+Veterinarians recommend leaving the kennel door open in the house with treats or a familiar object inside, so that your pet may spend time near the kennel and perhaps venture inside on its own.
+Since it is important that your pet is as relaxed as possible during the flight, familiarization with the kennel is essential.

 - How should I label my pet's kennel?